Seat Pagine debt slumps on restructuring fears

 ($1 = 0.7429 euros)

-(Reporting by Reuters's Danilo Masoni and Natalie Harrison of IFR Markets; additional reporting by RLPC's Isabell Witt; Editing by Tom Pfeiffer, Jane Merriman and Chizu Nomiyama)
+(Reporting by Reuters's Danilo Masoni and Natalie Harrison of IFR Markets; additional reporting by RLPC's Isabell Witt; Editing by Tom Pfeiffer and Jane Merriman)